← Research

 conn.execute("INSERT ...")

-# conn is STILL OPEN here!
+# conn is STILL OPEN here

-# CORRECT: Explicitly close
+# Right: explicit close

 conn = sqlite3.connect("db.sqlite")